Moving to Oman

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Oman is to search online for rental listings.
 There are many websites that offer listings of apartments, villas, and other types of housing in Oman.
 Additionally, you can also search for classified ads in local newspapers and magazines.
 You can also contact real estate agents in Oman who specialize in helping people find rental properties.
-Additionally, you can also ask friends and family who live in Oman for recommendations," remarked one expat in Oman.
+Additionally, you can also ask friends and family who live in Oman for recommendations," said one expat in Oman.

 What is a typical expat home or apartment like in Oman?